keeyanh/Stock-Market-Investment-League-Simulator/README.txt

 For all files in WebApp:
 written by: Joseph Gordon
-tested by: Joseph Gordon, Ashish Motyala, debugged by: Joseph Gordon, Dunbar Birnie, Colter Mooney
+tested by: Joseph Gordon, Ashish Motyala, debugged by: Joseph Gordon, Dunbar Birnie, Colter Mooney,Keeyan Haghshenas

 In the Code->WebApp folder there is a copy of our repository for our .NET Web App.
 All of our files are in here, however, if you wish to compile and run them,